johnsie/Guides/Design-Patterns.md

 3. **Abstract Factory Method** - Factory of factories.
 Contains abstact & concrete factories  as well as abstract & concrete products

+### Solid Design Principles

+It's probably a good idea to learn these before jumping into design patterns

+**Single Responisibility** - Any particular  class should just have a single reason to change.
+A class should only have one tpye of job to doy

+And example is that if a one classes could be manage entries in a list (add/remove).
+Then a second class would be created to be repsonsible for giving that list persistence.
+This would prevent one class having to have too many responsibiliies.

+**Open-Closed Principle** - Parts of a system should be open for extension, but closed for modifcation

+This prevents  situations in which a change to one of your classes also requires you to adapt all depending clases.

+It's claimed that Robert C. Martin  initially proposed to use inheritance to achieve this goal.
+Later on he and other redifined it to the "Polymorphic Open/Closed Principle" and decided to use interfaces to achieve it.
+Interfaces are closed for modification, but you can provide new implmentations in order to extend functionality of software.
+Implementations of an interface are independent of each other and don't need to share code.

+An interface could have a method buildBurger().
+And then two different classes can implement it.
+One of those classes could build a chicken buger and the other one could build a beef burger.
+Both classes would work differently, but they still need to implement a method called buidBurger().
+I would be possible to add new burger types without ever having to change the interface.

+**Liskov Substitution Principle** - You should be able to substitute a base type with a sub type or vice-versa.
+Subtypes must be substitutable for their base type.

+An example of this could be having an Rectangle class and then a Square class that implements rectangle.
+You have to set the two dimensions of a rectangle, but not with a square.
+If the Square class forces all sides of the shape to be the same size then it might not work properly for a rectangle with different length and width.

+ in C# the type can be interface, class, or abstract class

 ## Simple Factory Pattern

 A simple factory pattern utilises a class that has single method which decides what type of class to instantiate and return.